aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/plotarea/_index.md

 ### getXRatioToChart() {#getXRatioToChart--}

+<b>@deprecated.</b> Please use the 'xRatioToChart' property instead.
 Gets or gets the x coordinate of the upper left corner of plot-area bounding box in units of ratio of the chart area.

 ```javascript
 getXRatioToChart() : number;